-Below we will discuss the list of the best book suggested by Bill gates and which have become the best selling books of the year so far.
+Here, we mention the list of top 10 must-read books recommended by Bill Gates and which have become the best selling books of the year so far.

 List of Top 10 Must-Read Books (Recommended by Bill Gates)